zlatanvasovic/mistype/README.md

 * **Grid** — mobile-first container, row and column styles
 * **Utilities** — float and display utilities, including clearfix

-It is recommended to combine Mistype with [Normalize.css](https://github.com/necolas/normalize.css).
+I recommend to combine Mistype with [Normalize.css](https://github.com/necolas/normalize.css).
 There is also [a modernized rebase](https://github.com/ZDroid/normalize.css).